michaeladamstrickland/Convexa/SKIP_TRACE_UI_IMPLEMENTATION_SUMMARY.md

 ## Project Overview

-This implementation provides a complete UI/UX layer for skip tracing functionality in the LeadFlow AI application.
+This implementation provides a complete UI/UX layer for skip tracing functionality in the Convexa AI application.
 The implementation allows users to run single and bulk traces, see confidence-ranked results, stay compliant with DNC regulations, and track costs without leaving the application.

 ## Architecture